 Rangoli drawn at the entrance of a house have a calming effect on the visitors.
 It puts the visitor’s mind at ease, making him comfortable and happy.

-Rangoli absorb evil and negative energy from our surrounding and bring good luck.
-Hence Rangoli is not just an art but actually a science which was discovered by Indians thousands of years ago and been made a part of the culture.
+Rangoli absorb evil and negative energy from our surroundings and bring good luck.
+Hence Rangoli is not just an art but actually a science that was discovered by Indians thousands of years ago and has been made a part of the culture.